PoisotLab/ms_network_prediction/manuscript.md

 @Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
-However, few studies have ever used predictive ML models on network properties or structure.
+However, few studies have ever used predictive machine learning models on network properties or structure.

 ### How do we validate a predictive model?